rollkit/docs/docs/core-concepts.md

 This also saves the standard overhead associated with bootstrapping a new blockchain’s own DA and consensus layer.

-Using RollKit, anyone can **easily deploy a blockchain with minimal overhead**.
+Using Rollkit, anyone can **easily deploy a blockchain with minimal overhead**.

 Developers can: